7h30th3r0n3/Evil-M5Core2/README.md

 #### Menu 1: System Overview
 - **Number of Connected Clients**: Displays how many clients are currently connected.
 - **Credentials Count**: Shows the number of passwords stored in `credentials.txt`.
-- **Current Cloned Portal**: Indicates which portal is currently being cloned.
+- **Current Selected Portal**: Indicates which portal is currently being cloned.
 - **Portal Status**: Displays whether the portal is ON or OFF.
 - **Provided Portal Page**: Details about the portal page currently in use.